slovakians/Atrax/README.md

 # Atrax
 A Multi purpose discord bot open sourced

-# What new!
-- All Of the things are inside of one file
+All Of the things are inside of one file and Moderations fun and more are comming
-- Alot of features
-- Moderations fun and more are comming

-# update 1.1
+# whats new!
 - fixed userinfo command
 - fixed serverinfo command and made it a bit better
 - fixed entire game section commands (10 commands)